yegor86/my-cloud-client/README.md

     npm install -g nodemon
 ```

-5. Run a development version of the application:
+5. Run a development version of the application.

 ```bash
     npm test